jchook/stega/README.md

 - [x] CLI tool
 - [ ] Refactor core to allow for configurable/extensible steganography codecs
 - [ ] Support many embedding paradigms for different types of target documents
+- [ ] Explore novel techniques that are resilient to re-encoding
 - [ ] Detection modes to predict or illustrate whether data is hidden in a document
 - [ ] Efficient rewrite in Go/Rust/etc
 - [ ] GUI tool